-Paw prints are a great way to celebrate new additions to the furfamily, special milestones or occasions during life together, as well as to hold on to mementos of beloved pets after they pass.
-We created these DIY clay paw prints with both of our dogs and our cat during good times.
-I know we will treasure them in the inevitable sad times to come.
-Here’s the scoop on how to make simple DIY clay pet paw prints using air dry clay.
+You can make great DIY clay paw prints (pawprints) with a few simple inexpensive supplies and a little patience.
+Making clay paw prints can be a fun way to celebrate new additions to the furfamily, special milestones, or other occasions during your life together.
+They’re also very special keepsakes as mementos of beloved pets after they pass.
+We created DIY clay pet paw prints with both of our dogs and our cat, and I know we’ll treasure them now and into the future.
+Here’s the scoop on how to make your own DIY pet paw prints using air dry clay.

 Supplies and Materials

-To make a DIY impression paw print like those shown shown in this post, you will need a suitable small plate or tray, cling film (optional), clay (a non-toxic air dry clay works well), a rolling pin or substitute, a round biscuit cutter (optional), and warm damp washcloths.
-You might also find it useful to have a toothpick or similar for removing dirt, dust, or fur from the clay print if/as required.
+To make DIY clay paw prints like the prints shown shown in this post, you’ll need a suitable small plate or tray, cling film (optional), clay, a rolling pin or substitute, a round biscuit cutter (optional), and some warm damp washcloths.
+You might also find it useful to have a toothpick or similar for removing any little bits of unwanted dirt, dust, or fur from the clay if/as required after you’ve taken the prints.
 I also recommend treats.
-Lots of treats… And patience (not optional).
+Lots of treats.
+And lots of patience (not optional).

 - Plate or tray

 - Biscuit cutter (optional for shaping the clay into a circle or other design)

 Types of Clay for DIY Pet Paw Prints